Gomed Stone Identification

 Hessonite garnet or gomed stone mainly comes from Sri Lanka, India, Myanmar (Burma), and Madagascar.
 These countries are commercial producers, while Brazil, Pakistan, Afghanistan, and Kenya are other parts of the world where this Ratna is mined.
 It belongs to the grossularite garnet group.
 Garnet comes in wide varieties, from its chemical composition to its color.

 You get the benefits of wearing gomed only when you wear a real gemstone.
-Here are some ways to identify it as real.
+Here are some ways which will help you in identification of gomed stone.

 If the colors of gems are observed very carefully, then in some cases one can differentiate between real and fake.

-Like people have difficulty distinguishing between Ruby and Gomed.
-But if you want to differentiate between a ruby and a gomed stone, closely observe them and look for colors.
+Identification of gomed stone by color is a quick way to distinguishing between Ruby and Gomed.
+For this, closely observe them and look for colors.
 If you are getting an orangish or earthy tone from this, this is gomed.
 In that case, Ruby has a brilliant red hue with secondary shades of blue or purple.

 One can clearly distinguish between a real one and a fake one by seeing their reflections.
 Place this near your eyes and closely observe; look inside with light coming from a remote source.
 It will probably be real if the light is reflected inside the stone.
 Also, look through the axis of the stone in some way; you’ll see a rainbow pattern inside if it’s natural.
 If you do not see any reflection, then this is a fake one.